ucsb-cs148-s21/1pm-t8-bike/docs/DESIGN.md

 ![image](https://user-images.githubusercontent.com/60118889/119940278-ce501180-bf43-11eb-9ed9-9443dd737a91.png)

-### Profile Page: contains user's information, such as name, email, etc, as well as their schedule and post history.
+### Profile Page: contains user's information, such as name, email, etc, as well as their schedule and past post history.

 ![image](https://user-images.githubusercontent.com/60118889/119940638-58987580-bf44-11eb-979b-e217d076c912.png)

 ## User Experience

+### Home Page: User can interact with the map and report crashes or call the CSO
+* When the report button is pressed, a marker appears in the location the user is at (consent to share location with the website is asked for before this marker is placed).

 ### Forum Page:
 * Create Post: If the user is logged in, they can click on the "create post" button and see a form to create a post.
-* The user can close a post if the issue they posted about got resolved.
+* Once an item is found, the user can close the post and it will be cached in their profile page.

 ![image](https://user-images.githubusercontent.com/60118889/119940578-428ab500-bf44-11eb-8c86-e6b0ddaeae41.png)

  * View Post: How the post looks after it's been created as well as button to comment on post
 ![image](https://user-images.githubusercontent.com/60118889/119940608-4ddde080-bf44-11eb-9546-5969339e0f73.png)

-### Lost and Found:
+### Lost and Found Page:
+* User can publish a card with information about an item they lost
 * Form Validation (need to enter something in all fields to publish a lost and found card.

 ![image](https://user-images.githubusercontent.com/60118889/119938222-ec684280-bf40-11eb-8d02-1cd07df150e2.png)
 The user is not required to do any activities on our webapp in a particular order.
 They can independently publish a Forum post or a Lost and Found post without accessing the map to report a crash or see where crashes have happened in the day.

+### Profile Page
+* User can add their schedule using a dropdown menu of UCSB buildings and the times of their classes